anonymousstil25/sentiment-stil-2025/README.md

-# Project Name
+# Sentiment Analysis in Portuguese Using Open-Source LLMs and Prompt Engineering

-Project for submission to STIL 2025 — [project title or summarized theme, if you wish to anonymize it, you can use a generic title]
+Project for submission to STIL 2025 — Sentiment Analysis in Portuguese with Open-Source LLMs and Prompt Engineering

 ## Important Notice - Anonymous Submission